- #1 What Remains of Edith Finch

 What Remains of Edith Finch is a collection of strange tales about a family in Washington state.
 As Edith, you’ll explore the colossal Finch house, searching for stories as she explores her family history and tries to figure out why she's the last one in her family left alive.

-Why You'll Like It: This masterpiece of narrative design uses unique, memory-based vignettes to explore the history of a family, mirroring the door-to-memory mechanic in Summerland.
+Why You'll Like It: It masterfully uses interactive vignettes to explore the memories and lives of a family, mirroring the memory-door mechanic of the seed game.

 Dev: The Astronauts